kubos/kubos/docs/kubos-linux-on-iobc.rst

 Overview
 --------

+.. note:: Just looking to install KubOS Linux onto an iOBC?
+Skip ahead to the :ref:`installation_process`.

 The goal of this document is to create a KubOS Linux installation for the iOBC that can then run the satellite services (telemetry, payload communication, etc) needed for the ISIS customers' missions.